 How do I sell my deed restricted home?

-Please contact GVRHA (Lauren Woodyard) before listing your home to ensure that you are in compliance with your deed restriction.
-Each deed restriction is different and often times the small differences are found in the sales procedures.
-We will help assist you on if there are any specifications that need to be followed as well as help set up a timeline for potential buyers.
+Please contact GVRHA before listing your home to ensure you are following your deed restriction.
+Each deed restriction is unique, and often the differences are found in the fine print—especially around the sale process.
+Skyler Matthias (ownership@gvrha.org) will guide you through the necessary steps, help determine if any specifications need to be followed and assist in setting up a timeline for listing and reaching potential buyers.

 What is the general process for selling a deed restricted home?